gemc/sci-g/README.md

-# sci-g
-Systems Construction Interface for GEMC - A Python API to build geant4 objects for the GEMC framework
+## Systems Construction Interface for GEMC - A Python API to build geant4 objects for the GEMC framework